-Due to the number of excess wild horses as well as an extremely large operational area, if a gather of wild horses was implemented, the primary gather mechanisms would consist of a helicopter drive-trap or bait/water trap.
+Due to the number of excess wild horses as well as a large operational area the primary gather mechanism(s) would consist of a helicopter drive-trap and/or bait/water trap.
 The contractor would be required to conduct all helicopter operations in a safe manner and in compliance with Federal Aviation Administration (FAA) regulations 14 CFR § 91.119 and BLM IM No. 2010-164.
-All gather and handling activities would be conducted in accordance with Comprehensive Animal Welfare Program for Wild Horse Gathers (CAWP) set forth in Appendix A.
+All gather and handling activities would be conducted in accordance with the CAWP set forth in